dojo/docs/dojox/grid/DataGrid.rst

 ~~~~~~~~

 * There is no keyboard mechanism to change column size in 1.3.
 This was added in 1.4.
 * Keyboard navigation does NOT skip hidden columns in 1.3.
 This was fixed in 1.4.
-Hidden colummns are now skipped when arrowing through the column headers and data.
+Hidden columns are now skipped when arrowing through the column headers and data.
 * There is no keyboard support for drag and drop.
-If you rely on drag and drop to reorder columns, you must provide an alternative keyboard mechanisism (dialog box, context menu, etc.) to perform the same function.
+If you rely on drag and drop to reorder columns, you must provide an alternative keyboard mechanism (dialog box, context menu, etc.) to perform the same function.
 * Tree Grids are not supported for Accessibility.
 * Developers who add additional features via scripting, such as hidden rows, are responsible for the accessibility of the added feature(s).
 * Invoking links within cells via the keyboard is not supported.